 My Philosophy

-Healing is not always easy, pleasant, straightforward, or comfortable.
+Healing and change is not always easy, pleasant, straightforward, or comfortable.
 I am here to steady you.
 I know–from years in the field, my own experiences, and a lifetime of observing human behavior that this is possible, rewarding, and liberating to feel in line with who you are and the life you want.

 One individual I worked with stated that she felt I helped call her back to herself –this description feels meaningful to me and in line with my goal for you: To come back to yourself.
 To feel whole and at home in your life.